Seven ways to avoid being a victim

 - Zip it up.
 You might have the most gorgeous Fendi or Mulberry purse with which you want to compete with the stylish population, but if it doesn’t zip up then don’t take it.
 Always make sure your purse or bag can be zipped shut – there’s nothing more tempting than a fancy bag with an open mouth!

 - If you don’t need it, don’t bring it.
-Leave your passport in the hotel safe.
-Though by law in Italy you should always carry photo ID, in the unlikely event that you are stopped, the police will almost certainly accept either a photocopy of your passport or your driver’s license.
+Have you – for reasons known only to yourself – brought a big wad of cash?
+Do you have a spare credit card or three?
+Feel like you should carry your passport?
+Leave all of it in the hotel safe.
+Though by law in Italy you should always carry photo ID, in the unlikely event that you are stopped you can either plead ignorance, or the police will almost certainly accept either a photocopy of your passport or your driver’s license.

 - Be aware of who’s around you.
 Pickpockets don’t always fulfil the stereotype of being shifty or dirty.
 Sometimes they may look like a regular commuter (though nearly never a tourist), clean and well dressed.
 If someone’s getting too close to you or acting strangely, no matter how respectable they look, be on your guard.